• Skip to primary navigation

 a bundle of fresh cut asparagus on a wooden cutting board

-This post contains affiliate links for which I may be compensated if a purchase is made through the links provided.
-For more information please read my affiliate disclosure.
+This post contains affiliate links for which we may be compensated if a purchase is made through the links provided at no extra cost to you.
+For more information, please read our affiliate disclosure.

-The Perfect Egg to Dairy Quiche Ratio
+The Perfect Egg to Milk Ratio for Quiche

-All quiches are essentially a custard thickened with egg which is then baked in a crust with various ingredients to flavor it.
+All quiches are essentially a custard thickened with egg, which is then baked in a crust with various ingredients to flavor it.

-• ½ cup of dairy(125 ml) : 1 Large whole egg (56 ml)
+• ½ cup (125 ml) of milk to 1 large whole egg (56 ml)

 This ensures there is enough egg to set the custard without the quiche becoming scrambled egg.

 Whole eggs are usually used because the yolks add richness and flavor to the finished product.
-They aren't really necessary though, as the real binding power lies in the egg whites.
+They aren't really necessary, though, as the real binding power lies in the egg whites.

-Egg White Quiche Ratio
+Egg White to Milk Ratio for Quiche

-• ½ cup of dairy (125 ml) : 2 egg whites (60 ml)
+• ½ cup (125 ml) of milk to 2 egg whites (60 ml)

-Preparing Your Spring Inspired Prosciutto & Asparagus Egg White Quiche
+Preparing Your Spring-Inspired Prosciutto & Asparagus Egg White Quiche

-To make this quiche as quickly and hassle free as possible you need to plan ahead.
-This goes for most recipes though, with a little planning all food becomes easier to prepare.
+To make this quiche as quickly and hassle-free as possible, you need to plan ahead.
+This goes for most recipes, though, with a little planning, all food becomes easier to prepare.

 The Pie Crust

-Make it the night before (it only takes 5 minutes!) to let it set in the fridge overnight.
+Make it the night before (it only takes 10 minutes!) to let it set in the fridge overnight.

 a homemade pie dough in a pie pan ready to use